2019 SHITBOX RALLY TERMS AND CONDITIONS

 - If any act or omission, event or circumstance occurs which is beyond the reasonable control of the Shitbox Rally Organisers and which prevents the Shitbox Rally Organisers from complying with these Terms and Conditions, the Shitbox Rally Organisers will not be liable for any failure to perform or delay in performing their obligations and the Shitbox Rally Organisers reserve the right (subject to any applicable law) to at any time cancel, terminate, modify or suspend Shitbox Rally.

-- Each Participant authorizes the Shitbox Rally Organisers, the Cancer Council, Holysmoke (PR team) and the Production Crew to:
+- Each Participant authorizes the Shitbox Rally Organisers, the Cancer Council, the Social Media/PR team and the Production Crew to:

 - use their name, voice, image, likeness, acts and statements before, during or after Shitbox Rally for advertising, public relations and publicity purposes in any media in perpetuity without compensation;